mozilla/open-leadership-framework/_articles/whitepaper.md

 Open leaders are guided by open **principles**.
 They strive for:

 - **Understanding:** They make the work accessible and clear.
-- **Sharing:** They make the work easy to adapt, reproduce, and share.
+- **Sharing:** They make the work easy to adapt, reproduce, and spread.
 - **Participation & inclusion:** They make the work inviting, relevant, and safe for all.

 To apply these principles, open leaders take these **actions**.
 They: